-1.7.4.2 Confidential Versions of Proposals
+1.7.3.2.
+Confidential Versions of Proposals

-If a bidder elects to redact any confidential information in the public version of its proposal(s), it must also submit an un-redacted, complete version of the proposal(s).
+If a bidder elects to redact any confidential information in the public version of its proposal(s), it must also submit an unredacted, complete version of the proposal(s).
 The confidential version of the proposal must include the CPPD forms as a working Excel file, with all required information included.
-The confidential version of the proposal will be treated as confidential and sensitive information by the Evaluation Team, subject to the treatment of confidential information discussed in Section 1.7.5 of this RFP.
+The confidential version of the proposal will be treated as confidential and sensitive information by the Evaluation Team, subject to the treatment of confidential information discussed in Section 1.7.4 of this RFP.

-1.7.5 Confidential Information
+1.7.4.
+Confidential Information

-Bidders must clearly identify all confidential or proprietary information including pricing.
+Bidders must clearly identify all confidential or proprietary information in their submissions, including but not limited to pricing.
 Only legitimate non-public proprietary or sensitive information may be considered confidential, and bidders should not designate any portions of their proposal confidential that do not merit confidential treatment.
 The Evaluation Team shall use commercially reasonable efforts to treat the confidential information that it receives from bidders in a confidential manner and will not use such information for any purpose other than in connection with this RFP.
-Additional information concerning the confidentiality of information provided to the DOER is included in Appendix E to this RFP; provided, that DOER will protect any confidential information to the extent possible under applicable public records law.
-As part of the bid evaluation process the Evaluation Team expects to disclose bid information to the Evaluation Team Consultant, to DOER's consultant, to ISO-NE and to personnel of one or more Other Authorities.
+Additional information concerning the confidentiality of information provided to DOER is included in Appendix E to this RFP.
+DOER will protect any confidential information to the extent possible under applicable public records law.
+As part of the bid evaluation process, the Evaluation Team expects to disclose bid information to the Evaluation Team Consultant, to DOER's consultant, to ISO-NE and to personnel of one or more Other Authorities, including other relevant Massachusetts state agencies to assist DOER in its evaluation, on a need-toknow basis.
 The Independent Evaluator will also have access to all proposal information in performing its role.
 Depending upon the evaluation of proposals received, the Evaluation Team may seek permission from bidders to share proposals with other individuals or entities, subject to a confidentiality agreement.

 In all such cases, the Evaluation Team will work with bidders on developing appropriate means to protect and limit disclosure of confidential information.
-Bidders, however, should be aware that the Distribution Companies and the DOER will disclose the pricing of the contracts that are filed for approval at the DPU.
+Bidders, however, should be aware that the Distribution Companies and DOER will disclose the pricing of the contracts that are filed for approval at the DPU.
 If any other confidential information is sought in any regulatory or judicial inquiry or proceeding or pursuant to a request for information by a government agency with supervisory authority over any of the Distribution Companies, reasonable steps shall be taken to limit disclosure and use of said confidential information through the use of non-disclosure agreements or requests for orders seeking protective treatment, and bidders shall be informed that the confidential information is being sought.
 The bidder shall be responsible for filing, submitting, and/or providing to the Distribution Companies for such filing or submission, any motions or other pleadings (including associated affidavits, etc.) for protective orders or other relief to seek protection of the confidential information, but may not object to the disclosure of the pricing of the contracts that are filed for approval at the DPU.